Elias-Gill/Walldo/README.md

 - A preaty search bar with parallel fuzzy fynding
 - Another button to set a random wallpaper.
 - More layouts like a list or a list with the image info

+## Mentions
+To [ktr0731](https://github.com/ktr07310).
+The fuzzy finder engine is his entire work.
+To [reujab](https://github.com/reujab/wallpaper).
+The library for changing wallapapers is a fork of his original module.